bhimatak/UST_Assignments/Assessment/Week02/Questions.md

 Objective: Write a program to check if a given number is an Armstrong number \

 Requirements:

+Use a loop to calculate the sum of cubes of the digits of the number

+Compare the sum with the original number to determine if it's an Armstrong number

+Requirements:
 - Use a loop to calculate the sum of cubes of the digits of the number \
 - Compare the sum with the original number to determine if it's an Armstrong number \